 There are many sensory games that can be used to specifically encourage children.
 In a playful environment, children not only learn quickly, but also have a lot of fun.
-From a developmental point of view, playing is a true "all-rounder" because a single game concept can address several development areas at the same time.
-The classics among child-friendly support games include so-called memo games, which are intended to improve the ability of the players to remember.
-The SpoSpiTo project by Thomas Gansert is taking a different approach, which aims to get children moving in order to prevent health problems in children.
+Playing is a true "all-rounder" from a developmental psychological point of view, because a single game concept can address several areas of development at the same time.
+One of the classics among child-friendly development games are so-called memo games, which are intended to improve the memory of the players.
+Thomas Gansert's SpoSpiTo project, which aims to get children moving in order to prevent health problems in children, takes a different approach.
 We got the promotion game Movement Memo and show in our board game review why playing is so important for child development.

 Review of movement memo from SpoSpiTo